Postage stamps and postal history of Yemen: Civil war

 During the North Yemen Civil War from 1962 to 1970, stamps were issued by both the Mutawakkilite Kingdom of Yemen and the Yemen Arab Republic.
 By 1968, the republicans had essentially won the war.
 The royalists issues continued until 1970.

 South Yemen

 Colonial Aden

 The British Crown Colony of Aden issued stamps from 1937 to 1965.

 Federation of South Arabia

 Aden Colony joined with Aden Protectorate to form the Federation of South Arabia and issued stamps from 1963 to 1966.

 People's Democratic Republic

 South Yemen became independent as the People's Republic of Southern Yemen on 30 November 1967, and was renamed the People's Democratic Republic of Yemen in 1970.

 Unification

 North Yemen and South Yemen unified on 22 May 1990 to form the present-day Yemen.
 Today, Yemen has a range of modern postal services run by the General Corporation for Post and Postal Saving.

-البدايات

-Yemen was part of the Ottoman Empire's postal system.
-After the Ottoman withdrawal, there was no official postal service until the first postage stamp was printed in 1926.